utkarshcmu/grafana.org/README.md

 - grunt connect: starts dev web server on port 3002
 - grunt watch: will do partial rebuild when modifying sass/html/md files

+To build the Docker image for docs:

+make docs-build